Harold Dennis Taylor

 work at Thomas Cooke and Sons of York, a company which produced the finest quality optical instruments, telescopes in particular.

 As optical manager and chief designer for Thomas Cooke, he won fame for the design and patent in 1893 of the Cooke Triplet and was awarded the Duddell Medal and Prize in 1933.

-He had married Charlotte Fernandes Barff on 24 July 1888.
-They had one daughter, Doris, and two sons, Leslie and Edward.
-Their son Edward was also a published optical designer.
+He married Charlotte Fernandes Barff on 24 July 1888.
+They had one daughter, Doris, and two sons, Leslie and Edward, who was also a published optical designer.
 He died in retirement in Coxwold, North Yorkshire.